timothyb89/lifx-tasker/README.md

 lifx-tasker
 ===========

 Tasker plugin for controlling LIFX bulbs.
-Currently in an alpha state!
+Get it on the [Play Store](https://play.google.com/store/apps/details?id=org.timothyb89.lifx.tasker).

 Does it work?
 -------------